simenv/Quicksort-with-lists---Random-pivot/README.md

 # Quicksort-with-lists---Random-pivot
-This is a school project with the following requirements:
+This is a first year university project with the following requirements:

 "Modify Quicksort to sort a sequence of variable-length strings stored one after the other in a character array, with a second array (storing